Valium Overdose Symptoms, Signs and Addiction Treatment

 If you think you or someone you care about might be experiencing a Valium overdose, you can help by following a few important steps.
 Try to remain calm and call 911 or go to your nearest emergency room immediately (never drive yourself if you are experiencing the overdose).

-- Gathering vital details about them, such as weight, height, and physical condition.
+- Gathering vital details about them, such as their weight, height, and physical condition.

 - Preventing them from taking any more Valium.